 Did you find what you were looking for?
 Did you know that IPMA-HR members have access to the HR Center Series?
 The Series includes information packets on over 60 topics - such as light duty, background investigations, performance management, and many, many more.
 The packets include overview articles, often written by leading experts such as Dick Grote and include sample policies from public sector agencies.
 If you are a member, go the Center Series download page under HR Resources in the left-hand navigation column (and remember to login).
 Not a member?
 Join IPMA-HR.

 Employers have no choice but to reduce costs while increasing productivity.
 These factors prompt them to seek effective ways to monitor and reduce the rate of employee absences.
-The cost of absences represents a growing burden on employers, and many organizations are using absence managers to help them track, manage, and reduce absences throughout the organization.
+The cost of absences represents a growing burden on employers, and many organizations are using absence managers to help them track, manage and reduce absences throughout the organization.
 According to CCH Inc., a Rosewood, Ill., company that provides employment law information for human resources professionals, unscheduled employee absenteeism costs an average of $755 per employee per year.
-Absence management is taking on more importance, as employers increasingly demand that human resources executives show the value they add to a business.
+Absence management is taking on more significance as employers increasingly demand that HR executives show the value they add to a business.

 In the summer of 2001, Watson Wyatt Worldwide, in cooperation with the Washington Business Group on Health, conducted its sixth annual Staying@Work survey of integrated absence management.
 The survey explored the prevalence and effectiveness of a number of techniques that employers are using to manage and coordinate disability and sick leave programs.
 Watson Wyatt and The Washington Business Group on Health first began tracking integrated disability management in 1996.
 At that time, only a minority of surveyed employers (25 percent) engaged in the practice.
 Since then, the popularity of an integrated approach to disability and absence management has doubled to its current rate of 51 percent.
 The reason?
 Every year employers in the United States spend over $160 billion on disability costs, 60 percent of which are for time lost from work.
 In addition, 50 percent of injured employees never return to work.
 These statistics were cited by Susan Mullaney, senior manager, Insurance & Safety, for Dallas Area Rapid Transit, who spoke recently at the National Safety Councils Congress about the advantages of setting up an absence management program.
 A major benefit of creating an absence management program is reduced disability claims cost (according to Mullaney a return of from $3 to $10 on each $1 invested).
 Another advantage for an organization is that such a program allows fewer opportunities for malingerers or repeaters.

-In The Sacramento Bee Newspaper, California July 7th headline, Absenteeism Makes Business Owners See Red, it was reported that the Arlington, Va.-based Nucleus Technologies, which consults companies in "absence management," has identified the following absence trends:
+In The Sacramento Bee article Absenteeism Makes Business Owners See Red, it was reported that the Arlington, Virginia-based Nucleus Technologies, which consults companies in "absence management," has identified the following absence trends: